Subscription Accounting for SaaS Companies

 Contraction MRR vs Churned MRR — The Distinction

 Contraction MRR represents value lost from customers who stayed but reduced their spend.
 Churn MRR represents value lost from customers who cancelled entirely.
-The distinction matters because the NRR calculation treats them differently, and the cause is typically different (product satisfaction vs pricing sensitivity).
+The distinction matters because: the NRR calculation treats them differently, the cause is typically different (product satisfaction vs pricing sensitivity), and the recovery path is different (expansion to recover contraction; win-back to recover churn).

 Section 5 — Subscription Pauses